MRC ENGINEERING AND MANUFACTURING |

 More than 300 delegates have already completed advance registration and will attend the PBFC 2009.
 Unfortunately, no more participants can be accepted due to the capacity of the conference hall of the PBFC 2009.

-We regret to say that the ON-SITE REGISTRATION will NOT be accepted.
+the ON-SITE REGISTRATION will NOT be accepted.

 Only the delegates with advance registration will be permitted to participate the PBFC 2009.